 Looking to talk more trash?
-Follow us on iTunes!
+Check out all of the episodes or follow us on iTunes!

 In 2016, the waste industry was abuzz with discussions of bringing commercial waste franchising to New York City and Los Angeles.
 After many years of planning, the Los Angeles City Council recently voted to award 11 franchise zones to seven private companies.
 The requirements for receiving one of these 10-year contracts are among some of the strictest in the country and the industry will be watching closely as implementation begins this summer.